 The benefits of brand purpose are extensive, spanning from customer loyalty to employee engagement.

 - Purpose-led brands build deeper connections.
 It allows customers to more quickly bypass the functional RTBs and build a trusted relationship with the brand due to a system of shared beliefs and principles.
 This allows you to build true brand loyalty vs. feature-level preference.

 - Brand purpose creates clarity.
-It serves as a true-north for future innovation, business decisions, culture, and hiring.
-A clear purpose should be a litmus test which guides the development of new products and services, and a lens through which company growth strategies should be viewed, especially those that desire to become a lifestyle or omni-channel brand.
+It serves as a true north for future innovation, business decisions, culture, and hiring.
+A clear purpose should be a litmus test that guides the development of new products and services, and a lens through which company growth strategies should be viewed, especially those that desire to become a lifestyle or omnichannel brand.

 - Purpose also helps to define a company’s culture.
 Drawing a clear line in the sand makes it simpler to know where you stand on a social or cultural issue impacting your employees, rather than scrambling to figure it out in the moment.

 - Shared purpose helps you attract, retain, and motivate talent.
 A study by PWC found that non-millennials are 2.3X more likely to stay when they have a strong connection to their employer’s purpose; millennials are a whopping 5.3X more likely to stay.
 Brand purpose will ultimately help leadership and recruiting teams determine which kinds of employees we should hire and how we should support them.

 - Purpose-driven brands grow faster.
 A strong strategy plus engaged employees yields good numbers.
 In fact, the Global Purpose Index reported that 42 percent of non-purpose-driven companies evinced a yearly decrease in revenue, while 85 percent of purpose-driven companies showed positive growth.